House (astrology): M-House (Equal Mc)

-This system is constructed in a similar manner as the Equal house, but houses are measured out in 30 degree increments starting from the longitude of the midheaven, which acts as the 'cusp' or starting point of the 10th house.
+This system is constructed in a similar manner as the Equal house, but houses are measured out in 30 degree increments starting from the longitude of the midheaven (Mc), which acts as the 'cusp' or starting point of the 10th house.
 The ascendant does not coincide with the cusp for the 1st house.

 Porphyry

 Each quadrant of the ecliptic is divided into three equal parts between the four angles.
 This is the oldest system of quadrant style house division.
 Although it is attributed to Porphyry of Tyros, this system was first described by the 2nd-century astrologer Vettius Valens, in the 3rd book of his astrological compendium known as The Anthology.
+Martin Gansten argues that in Valens, houses were often provisionally approximated by sign position alone, but calculation of places by degree was consistently upheld in principle as more accurate and useful.

 Carter's Poly Equatorial

-This house system was described by the English astrologer Charles E. O. Carter (1887-1968) in his Essays on the Foundations of Astrology.
+This house system was described by the English astrologer Charles E. O. Carter (1887–1968) in his Essays on the Foundations of Astrology.
 The house division starts at the right ascension of the ascendant and to it is added 30º of right ascension for each successive cusp.
 Those cusps are then restated in terms of celestial longitude by projecting them along great circles containing the North and South celestial poles.
 The 1st house cusp coincides with the ascendant's longitude, but the 10th house cusp is not identical with the Midheaven.